 A Community Water System (CWS) supplies water to the same population year-round.
 It serves at least 25 people at their primary residences or at least 15 residences that are primary residences (for example, municipalities, mobile home park, and sub-divisions).

 Non-Community Water System is composed of transient and non-transient water systems.

-Transient Non-Community Water System (TNCWS) provides water to 25 or more people for at least 60 days/year, but not to the same people and not on a regular basis (for example, gas stations, campgrounds).
+Transient Non-Community Water System (TNCWS) provides water to 25 or more people for at least 60 days/year, but not to the same people and not regularly (for example, gas stations, campgrounds).

-Non-transient Non-Community Water System (NTNCWS) regularly supplies water to at least 25 of the same people at least six month per year, but not year-round (for example, schools, factories, office buildings, and hospitals which have their own water systems).
+Non-transient Non-Community Water System (NTNCWS) regularly supplies water to at least 25 of the same people at least six months per year, but not year-round (for example, schools, factories, office buildings, and hospitals that have their water systems).

 * Information provided by Centers for Disease Control (CDC)

 As of January 1, 2014, Drinking Water Program has been transferred from CDPH to the State Water Resources Control Board and is now the Division of Drinking Water (DDW) Certification that 2013 CCR was completed and provided to consumers needed to be submitted to the Local Primacy Agency (LPA) or DDW District Office (PDF) by October 1, 2014.